 Students interested in a part-time job on campus may qualify for the Federal Work Study Program.
 The job is usually 10-15 hours per week, works around students class schedule and pays on an hourly basis.
 Students must complete the FAFSA and financial need must be demonstrated.
-Positions are limited and preference will be shown to students meeting May 1 deadline.
-Applications are available online at www.cv.edu or in Financial Aid Office in Wilson Hall.
+Interested students should contact the Financial Aid Office in Wilson Hall.
 Maintaining eligibility not only requires the same for other federal programs but also job performance in assigned department.
 The appeal process for work study is explained in Financial Aid Suspension and Appeal Process.